 Notwithstanding the material impact to the Company's condensed consolidated balance sheet, the Company's adoption of the new lease standard did not have a material impact on the Company's condensed consolidated statement of operations or statement of cash flows.
-Additionally, the adoption of this guidance has no impact on the Company's operating practices, cash flows, contractual arrangements, or debt agreements (including compliance with any applicable covenants).
+Additionally, the adoption of this guidance had no impact on the Company's operating practices, cash flows, contractual arrangements, or debt agreements (including compliance with any applicable covenants).

 Lease Accounting-General.
 The Company adopted the new lease standard using a modified retrospective approach as of the effective date (i.e., January 1, 2019), without adjusting the comparative periods.
 The Company's adoption of the new lease standard did not result in a cumulative-effect adjustment being recognized to the opening balance of retained earnings.
 The new lease standard provides a package of practical expedients, whereby companies can elect not to reassess (1) whether existing contracts contain leases under the new definition of a lease, (2) lease classification for expired or existing leases and (3) whether previously capitalized initial direct costs would qualify for capitalization under ASC 842.
-The Company elected the package of practical expedients upon adoption and elected not to reassess whether the existing contracts contain leases under the new definition of a lease and the classification or lease term of leases that existed prior to January 1, 2019.
+The Company elected the package of practical expedients upon adoption.